What is the Extended Project Qualification (EPQ)?

 Students are assessed on their ability to manage, develop, record and realise their projects.
 If your students are already taking the EPQ with another awarding body they can still sit the AQA Bacc.
 The EPQ is graded on an A*–E scale; with the grade contributing to the level of AQA Bacc awarded.

-Students can also take the EPQ as a stand-alone qualification or as a compulsory element of our Advanced Diplomas.
+Students can also take the EPQ as a stand-alone qualification.